 Distorted nerve communications can be an underlying cause of many health problems beyond just headaches and back pain.
 For example, interfere with nerve impulses going to or from your stomach: stomach problems.

 Your nervous system controls every cell, tissue, organ and system of your body.
 These nerve impulses travel through your spine.
 So having a spine free of vertebral subluxations is essential for optimal health.

 Only a chiropractic examination can detect vertebral subluxations.
 And only chiropractic adjustments can reduce their effect to your nervous system, naturally.
 Find out if you have vertebral subluxations before they become more serious and more difficult to correct.

 At Richmond Family Chiropractic, we focus on children and family wellness care.
 Dr. Bonnie has extra training in caring for infants and children and women during pregnancy.
 She has completed an extra-curricular 120 hour certification program from the International Chiropractic Pediatric Association and is certified in the Webster technique.

 While more research into the benefits of chiropractic for babies and children is needed, chiropractic for little people has been shown to be gentle, safe and effective.
 Babies can be checked by chiropractors very soon after birth and special techniques have been developed to carefully correct any subluxated areas of their spine.
 When we appreciate how the nervous system may be hindered and impaired it makes sense why more parents are having their child’s spine and nervous system assessed.

 Some reasons parents take their children to see a chiropractor:

 - To support their child’s overall health and well-being.

-- To assist with colic and difficulty turning the head for proper breast feeding.
+- To assist with feeding issues and difficulty turning the head for proper breast feeding.